Sayo-nika/Alcantara/README.md

-# Mariya
+# Alcantara

-yet another DDLC mod launcher
+Alcantara is a experimental DDLC Launcher using Dart and Google's Flutter to achieve a refined and optimized application for managing DDLC Mods.

-## But why another?
+## Why Alcantara?

-I always think the current launchers like Doki Doki Mod Launcher, fDDME, and DDMM were too bloated and had a large codebase.
+Alcantara has always been a symbol of luxury, you can find the Italian fabric in Microsoft Surface, luxury cars, for its durability, exquisite texture, and stain-free properties.

-But a launcher's job is only to launch mods - that's it.
-This is why Mariya was created: to create a more minimal experience take on Mod Launcher design.
+This project is named such because we try to encompass the values of Alcantara in a DDLC Launcher.

 ## History

-Mariya is a indev project birthed from fDDME in hopes I can make the code understandable to myself (which in most cases, also readable for me).
+Alcantara is a indev project birthed from fDDME in hopes I can make the code understandable to myself (which in most cases, also readable for me).

-Mariya aims to do the following:
+Alcantara aims to do the following:

 - Provide a sandbox instance for DDLC Mods by providing a stand-alone bundle of DDLC with the mod by grabbing the DDLC installation from Steam or your local HDD if not found.